mist64/cbmbus_doc/4 Standard Serial.md

 #### C64

-While the Commodore 64, which was the successor to the VIC-20, contained a 6526 CIA I/O controller that had a working shift register, Commodore did not enable it for hardware-supported byte transfers, since the accompanying disk drive, the 1541, was not planned to be updated from the buggy 6522 VIA.
+The Commodore 64, which was the successor to the VIC-20, contained a 6526 CIA I/O controller that had a working shift register, but Commodore did not enable it for hardware-supported byte transfers, since the accompanying disk drive, the 1541, was not planned to be updated from the buggy 6522 VIA.

 To make matter worse, the system architecture of the C64 had the video chip halt the CPU for about 40 µs every ~500 µs, which would make it likely for the CPU to miss the 20 µs window in which a bit was valid.
 The Commodore engineers decided not to turn off the display during Serial Bus operations (to disable video DMA), as it is done for tape access.